Jordan-Leuna/salsa20-encryption/README.md

 ### 1. Ensure You Have a C Compiler Installed

-Make sure you have a C compiler installed on your system (e.g., GCC, Clang).
+Make sure you have a C compiler installed on your system (e.g GCC).

 ### 2. Prepare Your Files